RowlandOti/KokoKeyboard/README.md

 ### Coming Soon

 - Availability as system-wide Android Keyboard.
 This will be achieved using `KeyInputMethodService` implementaion of `InputMethodService`.
-- Support for more special `char` and special actions like delet select, forward delete, mode change e.t.c
+- Support for more special `char` and special actions like delete select, forward delete, mode change e.t.c
 - Support for customized look i.e themes.

 ### Developers